6th Movement:"Sons of Champlin"

 “When I let go of what I am, I become what I might be.”

 -- Lao Tzu

 OK, so for me that was all very cool to know.
 Indeed, it was.
-However, Pat and I had already listened to some other bad-ass Bay Area bands before he had gone to hear this one.
+However, Pat and I had already listened to some other bad-ass Bay Area bands in a live setting before he had gone to hear this one.
 Not to mention most of the bands we saw perform at local SF venues who hailed from Merry Olde England.

 But, as Pat told me, the one main difference with these guys was:

 I could tell that Pat was really, really, jazzed about this band.
 And since up to this point in our musical relationship we had already both been on the same page musically mostly all the time, we decided to find out where they were playing next.
 And we'd go together to check 'em out.

 Can't remember where we went to see the show, but I do know this: I was totally gill-hooked after only the first song.
 Whew!
 If I were to try to describe the band as far as what they sounded like?
 To me?
 It was like a giant deluxe combo-plate of RnB, Rock, Jazz and Blues.
 Along with a healthy dose of Soul added into the mix via Bill Champlin's amazing vocal chops.